fsarbout/cpp/module04/ex01/polymorphism.md

 <h1> mechanism of runtime polymorphism </h1>

  runtime resolution
- the comiler handles that by
+ the compiler handles that by
  1) vtable : table of function pointers maintained per each class
  2) vptr : pointer to vtable , mantained per object instance .